 Put on some meditation.
 Now I know that I did mention that electronics should be kept out of the bedroom but if you’re one to keep your doors open, try meditation before sleep.

-This one has been a new addition to my routine for the past year & have done me more than wonders.
+This one has been a new addition to my routine for the past year & has done me more than wonders.

 Do you have a challenge with sleeping well?
 Have you tried any of the tips mentioned?
 I’d love to know.
 Share your thoughts below.